 2 tsp baking powder

 2. Preheat the oven to 355F (180C).
-Spread the butter for the fruit layer on the bottom of a 9½” (24cm) deep cake pan.
+Spread the butter for the fruit layer over the bottom of a 9½” (24cm) deep cake pan.
 Sprinkle the sugar over the butter.
-Place the orange slices on top and sprinkle the anise seeds and sliced almonds all around.
+Arrange the orange slices on top and sprinkle the anise seeds and sliced almonds all around.
 Place the pan in the fridge while preparing the batter.

 5. Bake for 35-40 minutes, until the cake is golden and a toothpick inserted at the center comes out clean.
 Take out of the oven and let the cake stand for 1 minute in the pan.

 6. Place a plate (the size of the pan or bigger) on top of the pan.
-Using oven mitts (remember, the pan is still hot!) hold both the plate and pan together, and turn the pan upside down on the plate.
-Carefully , remove the pan.
+Using oven mitts (remember, the pan is still hot!) hold both the plate and pan together, and turn the pan upside down over the plate, and, carefully, remove the pan.
 If some bits still stick to the pan, scrape them gently and add to the top of the cake.
 Let cool to room temperature before slicing.